-You can hike up to the cross “cerro de la cruz” and enjoy an incredible view on the city, make a tour to one of the volcanoes surrounding Antigua, go shopping on the Artisans Market or walk the famous street “Calle del Arco de Santa Catalina” and take a photo with the Arch.
+You can hike up to the cross “Cerro de la Cruz” and enjoy an incredible view of the city, make a tour of one of the volcanoes surrounding Antigua, go shopping on the Artisans Market or walk the famous street “Calle del Arco de Santa Catalina” and take a photo with the Arch.

 1. Hike up to the cross “cerro de la cruz” and enjoy an incredible view on the city.

 - Semuc Champey Natural Pools And Caves

 - Luxury Hotel Review – Posada del Angel Hotel Antigua, Guatemala

 2. Get in touch with the locals on “plaza central.”